dedetive/misle-java/README.md

 ### Donations

-To donate to the project and help me and my team, which consists of solely me and a graphical artist, use the following link:
+To donate to the project and help me and my team, which consists of solely me and a graphical artist, use the following link: https://pixie.gg/ded/

-https://pixie.gg/ded/

 > **Note:** Donating will not grant you special benefits.
 This is not a paid product, and there are no paid in-game bonuses or bonus content.

+Again, I profoundly thank you and everyone who is reading this.